sok-og-skriv/sok-og-skriv-web/docs/en/searching/searching-techniques.md

 ## Searching reference lists

 It is not only by searching databases that you can find relevant and quality-assured information.
-If you have found a scientific article that is right up your alley, the article's reference list may refer to other relevant literature
+If you have found a scientific article that is right up your alley, the article's reference list may refer to other relevant literature.